Updated March 2020

 What Happens if We Can’t Agree?

 In some circumstances, you might not be able to agree on what is reasonable access to your children.
 However, going to court is not necessarily the best solution.
-If every attempt at communication results in an argument, and you find yourselves going around in circles, mediation can help by encouraging parents to set aside their own differences and focus on their children in order to meet a compromise.
+If every attempt at communication results in an argument and you find yourselves going around in circles, mediation can help by encouraging parents to set aside their own differences and focus on their children to meet a compromise.

 Mediation is often cheaper than other methods, but be aware that mediators are not qualified to offer legal advice or make legally binding agreements.
 The agreement you’ll sign in the event of successful mediation — a Memorandum of Understanding, which outlines the terms of your agreement — is more of a statement of goodwill that you and your ex will abide by the terms set out.
 Mediation doesn’t necessarily eliminate the possibility of going to court.
 If you and the other parent cannot agree on reasonable access, you will need to take the next step.
 However, having tried mediation can go a long way to persuading a family court judge that you are putting your children’s best interests first, which is, after all, the only thing they are concerned about.